 The interior features the warehouse image through the restored brick walls and looks very contemporary.
 All practical issues are considered which are needed for a smooth and comfortable workflow in an event space: so all backstage areas are designed with the comfort of staff in mind, including rooms to rest and refresh after work.
 The kitchen part is generously spaced and equipped with all items for a seamless catering service.
 Delivery areas and doors allow straight access for heavy material, there is plenty of parking space around and some new hotels like the AC Marriott are in direct vicinity.

-Atta Conference Centre will be the name for a new conference venue in Riga, which is planned to open already in the first quarter of 2020.
+Atta Centre will be the name for a new convention venue in Riga, which is planned to open already in the first quarter of 2020.
 Atta means Anthill — and thus symbolizes a busy place with a total of 7 conference halls for 3.300 delegates maximum and an attached Workspace office centre.
-The conference centre is located in one of the busiest places in the city — on Krasta Street 60, with shopping centres, universities and car dealerships all located nearby.
+The convention centre is located in one of the busiest places in the city — on Krasta Street 60, with shopping centres, universities and car dealerships all located nearby.

 With Krasta street also being one of the city’s major connecting axis, the conference centre is easy to reach from anywhere in Riga.
-The Atta conference exhibition complex covers an area of 5500 square meters on the first floor of the building and allows to hold a variety of events here: exhibitions, conferences, banquets, as well as cultural, artistic and sports events of any format.
+The Atta Centre convention and exhibition complex covers a total area of 15 000 m2 and provides 29 conference rooms – it allows to hold a variety of events here: exhibitions, conferences, banquets, as well as cultural, artistic and sports events of any format.
 The high-tech multi-modal system can change the layout of the entire first floor without the loss of the sound insulation quality.

 Atta makes sure to support the local manufacturers for the construction: high-quality finishing materials, comfortable furniture, stylish decor and other interior items are exclusively of Latvian origin and Latvian manufacturers are known to provide fine craftsmanship!